philosolog/Exploring-Lagrangian-Optimization/README.md

 # What's this?
-A resource compilation for multivariable calculus class' final project: a research† experience where students must design a lesson plan on a math topic and present it to the class.
+A **compilation of resources** for my multivariable calculus class' final project: *a research† experience where students must design a lesson plan on a math topic and present it to the class*.

 To complete the assignment, students may form groups to:
 - self-study a topic in mathematics,